 Faith Formation at WestSide

-Worship is at the center of what we do as Christians, both as individuals and as a community.
+Romans 10:17 says, “ So faith comes from what is heard, and what is heard comes through the word of Christ.”
+In worship, we hear the Good News of Jesus in song, in Bible readings, in preaching, in prayers, in words of forgiveness declared to us, in the promise delivered in the sacraments.
+God calls us to gather in worship in order to give us God’s promise in Christ.
+Hearing this promise regularly shapes our faith.
+So worship is at the center of our shared life together.
 We also know that attending worship as a household is a main factor in shaping a life-long faith.
 So, if you do anything at WestSide, we hope it is to attend worship.
-Worship services at WestSide are geared for multi-generations and including kid talk time, tools to help children engage and be engaged, and a community that expects little voices to be a part of the mix.
-They are usually between 45 and 50 minutes long.
+Worship services at WestSide are geared for multi-generations and include kid talk time, tools to help children engage and be engaged, and a community that expects little voices to be a part of the mix.
+Services are usually between 45 and 50 minutes long.

 Life is not lived at church but at home and so our homes are the primary place where life and faith is nurtured.
 What does this look like?
 It looks like bed-time prayers, table grace before meals, thoughtful conversations, and caring for each other.
 It is intentional family rituals of sharing highs and lows, reading Bible stories, sharing in family prayer, and blessing each other.
 We’ll give you some of these tools at church to bring home, partnering with families in passing on the faith.